 In my Taiji & Qigong practice I noticed quite long periods where I would be totally absorbed in the flow of the form, definite 'wow' moments.
 They weren't always there and I couldn't create them at will, they just arose, when I was fully present.
 I also started to feel energy inside me - tingling or buzzing sensations rather like static electricity.
 Or sometimes it felt like i could feel the blood flowing in my veins.

 Sometimes Qigong practice would be held by the lake, or under the apricot trees.
 It was easy to practice there - surrounded by nature.
 Easy to get in the zone and empty the mind of distractions, absorbed in nature.
-When I started my practice I dreaded Qigong class - sometimes up to an hour of standing in 30 degree heat and often in full sun.
+When I started my practice I dreaded Qigong class - sometimes up to an hour of standing in 30 degree heat and often ended in full sun as the shade I started my 'standing pole' meditation in moved away.
 It was torturous!
-But after a while I found that I WANTED to stand and if Shifu decided we would do something different, I felt disappointed.
+But after a while I found that I WANTED to stand and if the master decided we would do something different, I felt disappointed.
 I enjoyed going deeper into myself, even if it was only for brief moments before my mind was off being a monkey again.

 In November, 5 months into my stay, Winter came suddenly as did the snow.
 With no form of heating and temperatures hovering around -5 to -15, training got a whole lot tougher.
 I had promised to be home for Christmas - after extending my planned 3 month stay to six, so in December I booked my flight back to UK.